malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 Lastly, what exactly is the output from the processing?
 Is that output the state model or does something else post-process it in order to produce the state model, for example, as some sort of summary of the raw output.
 And how does that output feed into action control?

 ## Biological basis for phenomenal experience
-I set out to explain the existence of _phenomenal experience_.
+I set out to explain the existence of phenomenal experience.
 While I think I have produced something that will contribute significantly to the fields of artificial consciousness and artificial general intelligence, and perhaps even to the fields of cognitive science and neuroscience; in the area of phenomenal experience, I remain frustrated.

 In that domain, I think the greatest benefit of my theory is that it narrows the scope of the remaining question.
 I have not been able to explain what phenomenal experience is or why it occurs, but I have shown how the contents of phenomenal experience can be defined entirely in terms of a mechanistic basis.
-And more than that, I have offered a concrete theory behind those mechanisms.
+And more than that, I have offered a theory behind those mechanisms.

 So what remains?